roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Mount a cloud disk as a static volume by using a YAML template.md

     ```

 You can also mount a cloud disk as a static volume in the ACK console.
-For more information, see [Use a disk in the ACK console](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use a disk in the ACK console.md).
+For more information, see [Mount a cloud disk as a static volume by using a YAML template](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Mount a cloud disk as a static volume by using a YAML template.md).